 The SpeedForm is a type of upper construction used in some Under Armour training shoes.
 This architecture forms a seamless heel cup and insole combination.
 It is a structure that lends full support from the sole to the top of the foot.
 It is completed by the external heel clip that holds the rearfoot steady during workouts.

 Under Armour utilizes a 3D-printing technology to produce items that are functional and unique.
 Under Armour training shoes equipped with a 3D-printed midsole are meant to provide bounce when it is pressed down for better energy return.
-It is easily identifiable because of its lattice design that aims to bring customized cushioning.
+It is easily identifiable because of its lattice design that aims to bring customized cushioning and a futuristic look.

 Further testing led him to the discovery that microfibers are great at wicking moisture and made shirts using this type of material.
 The perfected shirt was lightweight and kept athletes dry and cool during practice and games.

 The brand name is fitting since it is an article of clothing worn under a football jersey and protects the wearer from sweat.
 As for the British spelling of Armour, the reason behind it is pretty straightforward — the toll-free vanity number for that word was still available.

 Though the moisture-wicking shirts were effective, it was not an overnight success.
 Jeff George, the Oakland Raiders quarterback, played a huge role in Under Armour getting noticed.
 George was wearing an Under Armour shirt on the cover of the USA Today.
 From then on, Kevin Plank was able to score deals with college football teams and, eventually, NFL teams.
 It even landed spots in movies which cemented its high-profile status.